SheepCommander/Building-a-better-jump-Godot-4/README.md

 How can we acheive the same?

-We can accomplish this through the use of some basics physics equations and flip the script so we define jump time and distance so calculate the gravity and speed.
+We can accomplish this through some basics physics equations and flip the script so we define jump time and distance to calculate the gravity and speed.
-Which is going to make making your game way easier.
+This is going to make making your game way easier.

 Displacement = Initial Velocity * time + Acceleration * Time(squared) divided by 2